esentri/domainlifecycles/readme_validation.md

 ### Always Valid

-This feature uses [ByteBuddy](https://bytebuddy.net/#/) to extend methods and the constructor of validatable domain classes (implementing `nitrox.dlc.domain.types.Validatable`) at runtime.
+This feature uses [ByteBuddy](https://bytebuddy.net/#/) to extend methods and the constructor of validatable domain classes (implementing `io.domainlifecycles.domain.types.Validatable`) at runtime.
 A developer must substantially less effort to decide, at which the state of the program a domain object is generated/manipulated and if that action requires a validation call.